 Jaime is currently enrolled in the MAdEd (Community Development) program at St. Francis Xavier University, she holds a BDes (Honors in Planning) from the Nova Scotia College and Art and Design, and a BA (Environmental Studies) from Mount Allison University.

-Jess Popp, Coordinator, Stakeholder Engagement, Centre for Employment Innovation
+Jess Popp, Coordinator of Stakeholder Engagement, Centre for Employment Innovation